Skip to content

 How do I split a bill with tip?

 Calculate the total (bill + tip), then divide by the number of people.
-This calculator handles it automatically.
+This calculator handles it automatically with rounding options.

 Do I tip for takeout?